DGL-GAN: Discriminator Guided Learning for GAN Compression: Introduction

 To make GANs easy to be deployed on computational resource limited devices, extensive works have been proposed to obtain lightweight GANs.
 The mainstreaming approach is to inherit the model compression techniques developed for image-classification task to compress GANs, such as weight pruning \cite{chen2021gans}, weight quantization \cite{wang2019qgan}, channel pruning \cite{wang2020gan,liu2021content,hou2020slimmable,shen2020cpot}, lightweight GAN architecture search/design \cite{tian2020alphagan,liu2021towards,belousov2021mobilestylegan,wang2021coarse}, evolutionary compression \cite{li2021evolutionary,wang2019evolutionary}, and knowledge distillation (KD) \cite{aguinaldo2019compressing,yu2020self,chen2020distilling,li2020gan,jin2021teachers,li2020learning,fu2020autogan,zhang2018self}.
-However, most of the above works focus on compressing conditional (cycle) GANs for image-to-image generation tasks, scarce works have been proposed for compressing vanilla GANs except recent works \cite{liu2021content, hou2020slimmable, yu2020self, lin2021anycost, li2021revisiting}.
-The difficulties of compressing vanilla GANs mainly lie in four aspects:

-\begin{itemize}[leftmargin=*] \item[(a)] \emph{The existing pretrained generator is sensitive to the reduction of parameters.} Several compression methods \cite{liu2021content, lin2021anycost} conduct pruning on the pretrained generator and further tune it.
+However, most of the above works focus on compressing conditional (cycle) GANs for image-to-image generation tasks, scarce works have been proposed for compressing vanilla GANs except recent works \cite{liu2021content, hou2020slimmable, yu2020self, lin2021anycost, li2021revisiting, kang2022information}.
+The difficulties of compressing vanilla GANs mainly lie in four aspects: \begin{enumerate}[label=(\alph*)] \item \emph{The existing pretrained generator is sensitive to the reduction of parameters.} Several compression methods \cite{liu2021content, lin2021anycost} conduct pruning on the pretrained generator and further tune it.
 However, pruning the pretrained generator will inevitably degrade the quality of synthesized images, because every pixel in the synthesized image relates to all channels of convolutional kernels or intermediate features in the generator, also pointed out in \cite{yu2020self}.
 To illustrate that, we mask $1/8$ parameters of the convolutional kernels in the pretrained StyleGAN2 \cite{karras2020analyzing} and generate images with it, presented in Fig. \ref{Fig: Mask Channels StyleGAN2}, where the quality of images is intensely affected.